 |Age||Rate until April 2018|

 Some employers pay more than the minimum wage, but this is entirely their decision, they don’t have to.

 What can I do to increase my son/daughter’s chances of getting an Apprenticeship?

-- You can also find your own employer to employ you as an Apprentice
+- You can find your own employer to employ an Apprentice

-- You can phone, email and walk in to give in a copy of your CV to show you are interested.
-Many companies will get a lot of CVs emailed to them, so calling ahead and visiting the company will increase your chances of being successful
+- Encourage them to phone, email and walk in to give in a copy of their CV to businesses to show interest.
+Many companies will get a lot of CVs emailed to them, so calling ahead and visiting the company will increase their chances of being successful

 If I find an employer, how can Coventry College help?